mlabs-haskell/cardano-open-oracle-protocol/README.md

 declare -x SUBMITTER_PKH="b7e59f40866e6ec88635343b9cc285043d344afbbe001ae645db0553"
 ```

 Output shows some named wallets with their base16 public keys hash identifier.
 The `SUBMITTER_PKH` is the only wallet not used by the `COOP Publisher` that belongs to the user.
-In fact, we need to hide this wallet from the `local-cluster` as to emulate a real scenario:
+In fact, we need to hide this wallet from the `local-cluster` to emulate a real scenario:

 ```sh
 mv $WALLETS/signing-key-"$SUBMITTER_PKH".skey $WALLETS/my-signing-key-"$SUBMITTER_PKH".skey